munin-monitoring/munin/doc/develop/plugins/plugin-concise.rst

 As you see: wildcard plugins are easily recognized by their names ending in _.

-A wildcard plugin that has a *capabilites=suggest* magic marker will - after ``autoconf`` - be invoked with ``suggest`` as the sole argument.
+A wildcard plugin that has a *capabilities=suggest* magic marker will - after ``autoconf`` - be invoked with ``suggest`` as the sole argument.
 It then should examine the system and determine which of the similar things it can report on and output a list of these.

 ::